What exactly is a Chief of Staff?

 • Empathic and emotionally attuned

-• Express themselves best in writing
+• Expresses themselves best in writing

 • Systems builders grounded in people and values